karunakar2/kHilltopConnector/README.md

 	5. minimalist	- _default_ False
 		if True would not prefetch any information.
 	+ **Available variables**
-	1. measurementsList		- available when minimalist is not invoked and is static
+	1. measurementsList	- Measurements available through selected server - list || static
-	2. selectMeasurement	- fn (3)  Measurements available through selected server - list
+	2. selectMeasurement	- user selection, should be from above list
-	3. selectSite			- fn (4)  Available sites for select measurement - list
+	3. siteList		- Available site for above select measurement - list || dynamic
+	4. selectSite		- user selection, should be from above list
-	4. selectSiteLocation	- fn (4)  array of current site lat,long values
+	5. selectSiteLocation	- array of current site lat,long values
 	**Note**		: _The above 3 current operating variables are available upon calling listed functions_

 2. **kHilltopConnector.kHilltopConnector().fetchData()**